rml-lee/Employee-Data-Analysis/Findings-Analysis.md

 **Findings:**

+  - All managers have an average employee satisfaction of 4.0 or above indicating a high performaning management team.

-  - Given the amount of employees for each manager, **Kelley Spirea (Production)** has the highest average employee survey score.
-She also has the highest concentration of employees with scores having a rating of 4.0 or higher.
+  - Among the managers, Kelley Spirea (Production) has the highest percentage of employees with scores above 4.0, while Kissy Sullivan has the lowest.

 **Recommendations:**